mwangi-george2/Analyzing-World-Population-Data-local/script.md

     ## [1] NA

-We learn that a country with coded `INX` does not have any population figures for all years.
-We can therefore remove it from the table.
+We discover that the demographic data for a nation with the code `INX` is missing for all years.
+As a result, we can take it off the table.

 ``` r
 pop_data <- pop_data %>%